Budget Information

 Budget Documents

-December 2022 Superintendent of Schools – Review of all detailed
+11/1/23 – 1/24 Superintendent of Schools – Review of all detailed budget requests with all supervisors.
+Development preliminary budget.

-04/17/23 Last date for submitting petitions requesting that a proposition be placed on the ballot, which do not have to be noticed in the same manner as the notice for annual meeting, budget vote and election
+4/22/24 Last date for submitting petitions requesting that a proposition be placed on the ballot

 Last date for filing petitions for School Board membership

-04/24/23 Property Tax Report Card – submit to SED and local newspaper
+4/29/24 Final date for submission of Property Tax Report Card to SED

-04/26/23 Budget Statement and required attachments available at each building
+5/1/24 Budget statement and required attachments available at each building

 Property Tax Cap Information